databricks/cli/docs/commands.md

 traffic settings to define how requests should be routed to your served models behind an endpoint.
 Additionally, you can configure the scale of resources that should be applied to each served model.

-### `bricks serving-endpoints build-logs` - Retrieve the logs associated with building the model's environment for a given serving endpoint's served model.
+### `databricks serving-endpoints build-logs` - Retrieve the logs associated with building the model's environment for a given serving endpoint's served model.

 Retrieve the logs associated with building the model's environment for a given serving endpoint's served model.

 Retrieves the build logs associated with the provided served model.

-### `bricks serving-endpoints create` - Create a new serving endpoint.
+### `databricks serving-endpoints create` - Create a new serving endpoint.

 Flags:
  * `--no-wait` - do not wait to reach NOT_UPDATING state.
  * `--timeout` - maximum amount of time to reach NOT_UPDATING state.
  * `--json` - either inline JSON string or @path/to/file.json with request body

-### `bricks serving-endpoints delete` - Delete a serving endpoint.
+### `databricks serving-endpoints delete` - Delete a serving endpoint.

 Delete a serving endpoint.

-### `bricks serving-endpoints export-metrics` - Retrieve the metrics corresponding to a serving endpoint for the current time in Prometheus or OpenMetrics exposition format.
+### `databricks serving-endpoints export-metrics` - Retrieve the metrics corresponding to a serving endpoint for the current time in Prometheus or OpenMetrics exposition format.

 Retrieve the metrics corresponding to a serving endpoint for the current time in Prometheus or OpenMetrics exposition format.

 Retrieves the metrics associated with the provided serving endpoint in either Prometheus or OpenMetrics exposition format.

-### `bricks serving-endpoints get` - Get a single serving endpoint.
+### `databricks serving-endpoints get` - Get a single serving endpoint.

 Retrieves the details for a single serving endpoint.

-### `bricks serving-endpoints list` - Retrieve all serving endpoints.
+### `databricks serving-endpoints list` - Retrieve all serving endpoints.

 Retrieve all serving endpoints.

-### `bricks serving-endpoints logs` - Retrieve the most recent log lines associated with a given serving endpoint's served model.
+### `databricks serving-endpoints logs` - Retrieve the most recent log lines associated with a given serving endpoint's served model.

 Retrieves the service logs associated with the provided served model.

-### `bricks serving-endpoints query` - Query a serving endpoint with provided model input.
+### `databricks serving-endpoints query` - Query a serving endpoint with provided model input.

 Query a serving endpoint with provided model input.

-### `bricks serving-endpoints update-config` - Update a serving endpoint with a new config.
+### `databricks serving-endpoints update-config` - Update a serving endpoint with a new config.

 Update a serving endpoint with a new config.